-I, Oliver Bonham-Carter ๐Ÿ‘‹
+I, Oliver Bonham-Carter 👋

-Assistant Professor in Computer Science, Allegheny College
+Associate Professor in The Department of Computer and Information Science, Allegheny College

 I, Oliver Bonham-Carter, In June

-I, Oliver Bonham-Carter ๐Ÿ‘‹
+I, Oliver Bonham-Carter 👋

-Assistant Professor in Computer Science, Allegheny College
+Associate Professor in The Department of Computer and Information Science, Allegheny College

 Classes